-Rounding of amounts to nearest thousand dollars
+Rounding of amounts

-The Fund is of a kind referred to in Class Order 98/100 issued by ASIC, relating to the "rounding off" of amounts in the financial statements.
-Where indicated, amounts in the financial statements have been rounded off to the nearest thousand dollars, or in certain cases to the nearest dollar in accordance with that Class Order.
+The Fund is of a kind referred to in Class Order 98/100 issued by ASIC, relating to the rounding of amounts in the financial statements.
+Where indicated, amounts in the financial statements have been rounded to the nearest thousand dollars, unless otherwise indicated.